-Juniors and Seniors may take two college visit days during the school year which will not count toward exam exemptions or attendance appeals.
+Students may take two college visit days during the school year.
 Students will initially be marked absent on the day of the visit.
 Official documentation of the visit from the college or university must be submitted within one week, at which point, the absence will be removed and coded as a college visit day.
-College Visit Days cannot be used on the day of Class Retreats, PSAT, ACT, AP exams, Final Exams, Career Day, or other major school programs/events.
+College Visit Days cannot be used on the day of Class Retreats, PSAT, ACT, AP exams, Final Exams, or other major school programs/events.